BoutValentin/Svelte-AlertNotify/README.md

 Version 1.0.2 :
- - Reducing package size with reconfiguration of method
+ - Reducing package size with reconfiguration of method Version 1.0.3 :
+ - A clear all notifications button add to the notifications container
 # Demo

 See a demo of this components here : (avaible soon)